 As brands have migrated to social media for marketing purposes, customers have taken that as a sign that they can directly interact with brands on these channels.
 It’s not uncommon for people to tag brands directly when they have a question or request for the brand instead of heading to the website and finding the traditional contact information.
 However, when paired with a great social listening strategy, turning your brand’s Twitter or Facebook channel into a customer service platform is not only possible, but beneficial to your company, loyal customers, and potential buyers.

 People who reach out to companies on social media typically do so because they believe they’ll get a faster response than emailing or calling the business.
-Furthermore, by publicly posting their question online, this gives other people the opportunity to see how the brand responds.
+Furthermore, by publicly posting their question online, gives other people the opportunity to see how the brand responds.
 Companies that can quickly resolve customer issues with friendly and easy-to-understand language will stand out to other potential buyers who may be convinced to give the brand a try.